amphp/amphp.github.io/docs/aerys/classes/bodyparser.md

 ## `Promise::when(callable(ClientException|null, string))`

-If an instance of this class is yielded or `when()` is used, it will either throw respectively pass a `ClientException` as first parameter or return an instance of [`ParsedBody`](parsedbody.html) respectively pass it as second parameter, when all data has been fetched.
+If an instance of this class is yielded or `when()` is used, it will either throw or pass a `ClientException` as first parameter, or return an instance of [`ParsedBody`](parsedbody.html) or pass it as second parameter, when all data has been fetched.

 ## `Promise::watch(callable(string))`